ONE HUNDRED YEARS OF T.S. ELIOT’S THE WASTE LAND

 Official designation (Designation/Dept/College/University):

-Deadline for receipt of complete papers 1st of November 2022.
+Deadline for receipt of complete papers is the 15th of December 2022.

 All papers will undergo a plagiarism check and will be peer-reviewed before they are accepted.
 Only those who submit their papers by the deadline will be eligible for publication.

 Authors need to be at least postgraduate research students, teachers, or independent scholars.